awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/setting-the-priority-of-a-job.md

 **To set the priority for a job \(console\)**

-1. Set up your job as described in [Setting Up a Job in AWS Elemental MediaConvert](setting-up-a-job.md)\.
+1. Set up your job as described in [Setting up a job in AWS Elemental MediaConvert](setting-up-a-job.md)\.

 1. On the **Create job** page, in the **Job** pane on the left, in the **Job settings** section, choose **Settings**\.